7 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Pomeroy Daily Sentinel

 Gallia County

-ODH reported a total of 2,381 cases of COVID-19 (since March 2020) in Gallia County as part of Monday’s update, three more than on Friday.
+ODH reported a total of 2,384 cases of COVID-19 (since March 2020) in Gallia County as part of Wednesday’s update, two more than on Tuesday.

-ODH has reported a total of 49 deaths, 147 hospitalizations, and 2,273 presumed recovered individuals (four new) as of Monday.
+ODH has reported a total of 50 deaths, 147 hospitalizations, and 2,278 presumed recovered individuals (one new) as of Wednesday.

 0-19 — 311 cases (2 hospitalizations)